VasilikiZarkadoula/Distributed-Data-Processing-Auth-2023/README.md

 3. `pipelined_hash_join.py`: Executes the pipelined hash join algorithm.
 4. `semi_join.py`: Performs the semi-join operation.

-Note: The databases `database1.db` and `database2.db` will be created within the Docker container.

 5. Once the container finishes running, you can access the results or any generated output as per the functionality of the Python scripts.